🐾 Mudi – The Rare, Energetic, and Intelligent Hungarian Herding Dog

 🧠 Temperament and Personality

 This breed thrives on activity.
 Mudis need at least 60–90 minutes of daily exercise, including brisk walks, off-leash play, and mental stimulation.
-Without it, they may become bored and destructive.
+Without it, they may become bored and exhibit destructive behavior.
+For active families already familiar with high-energy breeds like the Kooikerhondje, the Mudi offers a similar drive but with a stronger herding focus.

 🎯 Training and Socialization